-Saints anticipates needed boost from Onyemata’s return
+Saints’ gashed defensive front happy to have Onyemata back

 “That’s huge,” Saints defensive end Cameron Jordan said.
 “David brings a veteran presence in our defensive tackle situation.”

 Onyemata has enjoyed a steep learning curve in the NFL.
 The native Nigerian never played American-style football until he went to college at Manitoba and learned the game with Canadian rules.
-Still, the Saints like the size and raw ability of the 6-foot-4, 300-pound Onyemata enough that they selected him in the fourth round of the 2016 draft.
+Still, the Saints liked the size and raw ability of the 6-foot-4, 300-pound Onyemata enough that they selected him in the fourth round of the 2016 draft.

-He played in all 16 games as a rookie, either on defense or special teams, and was a regular on the defensive line by 2017, when the Saints won the first of consecutive NFC South titles.
+He played in 16 games as a rookie, either on defense or special teams, and was a regular on the defensive line by 2017, when the Saints won the first of consecutive NFC South titles.
 Last season, he also was a more effective pass-rusher and had a career-best 4½ sacks.

 “His strength and his hands are really what separates him and makes him a dominant force in the run game,” Saints middle linebacker Demario Davis said.
 “He’s put a lot of time into becoming a better pass-rusher as well.
 He’s just been an exceptional force for us and it’s fun to play behind him.”